-Geographic equity is important to the region.
-The JTC, which included of representation from all 15 towns on Cape Cod, frequently discussed geographic equity and strives to balance the equity to all towns.
-As seen in Table 21, TIP projects were accounted for in all 15 towns, except in Eastham.
-Cape Cod Transportation staff are currently working with Eastham on a number of potential TIP projects.
 It should be noted that within the UPWP, smaller towns such as Eastham and other Outer Cape towns, are given additional assistance by Cape Cod Commission Transportation staff to assist with efforts to plan and pursue TIP projects as they have smaller staffs.
 Cape Cod Commission Transportation staff have also been actively involved with municipalities in submitting other transportation-related grant applications, as appropriate, such as Safe Routes to School (SRTS), Shared Streets and Spaces and Complete Streets.
 Technical assistance is provided by Cape Cod Commission staff to towns that may not have the technical expertise on staff familiar with grant writing.
-For example, Cape Cod Transportation staff assisted the Town of Harwich on their application for a SRTS grant, which they were recently awarded for the Harwich Elementary School, which is currently programmed on the TIP.
-The towns of Barnstable, Harwich and Provincetown have also been recently successful in being awarded Shared Streets and Spaces grants in the past year.
+For example, Cape Cod Transportation staff assisted the Town of Harwich on their application for a SRTS grant, which they were awarded for the Harwich Elementary School, which is currently programmed on the TIP.
+The towns of Barnstable, Falmouth, Sandwich and Eastham have also been recently successful in being awarded Shared Streets and Spaces grants in the past year.

-It is also important to note that the distribution of projects summarized in Table 21, tends to be skewed by larger bridge projects, such as in the case with recent large bridge projects in Chatham (approximately \$19 million Mitchell's River bridge replacement) and Dennis (approximately \$12 million Upper County Road bridge replacement).
+It is also important to note that the distribution of projects summarized in Table 22, tends to be skewed by our larger towns which have large infrastructure projects (i.e. Route 6 in Bourne and Barnstable) or larger bridge projects, such as in the case with a recent large bridge project in Chatham (approximately \$19 million Mitchell's River bridge replacement).
+Additionally, the Bass River Bridge project in Dennis and Yarmouth has significantly increased TIP funds allocated for those two towns for 2024-2028.